milesroberts-123/tajimasDacrossSpecies/README.md

 * Determine whether it's best to apply the same genotyping filters to each dataset or whether the filters should vary between datasets

-* Add scripts to download and filter gbif data
+* test gbif processing scripts

 * Add scripts to remove underscores from chromosome/scaffold names in the assembly and annotation files